lihbr/p2021-h3-chat/README.md

 - Refactor API to add previous succes on chained query (see signup or create route)
 - Refactor Frontend to separate clearly PouchDB from Vue.js
 - Think about mobile responsive
+- Set database keys and config in a cevn.config.js file